parbasu/parbasu.github.io/README.md

 **Bonus: Mean Squared Error and Mean Absolute Error**

-This section deserves an entirely seperate blog post, still I want to mention the following very important results.
+This section deserves an entirely separate blog post, still I want to mention the following very important results.

 $\textbf{Theorem}$ Let $X$ be a random variable with mean $\mu$ and median $m$.